 (1) Any person who sells, purchases, takes, or possesses contrary to the Game Law any wildlife shall be liable to the State of Nebraska for the damages caused thereby.
 Such damages shall be:

-(a) Fifteen thousand dollars for each mountain sheep;
+(a) Twenty-five thousand dollars for each mountain sheep;

-(b) Five thousand dollars for each elk with a minimum of twelve total points and one thousand five hundred dollars for any other elk;
+(b) Ten thousand dollars for each elk with a minimum of twelve total points and three thousand dollars for any other elk;

-(c) Five thousand dollars for each whitetail deer with a minimum of eight total points and an inside spread between beams of at least eighteen inches, one thousand dollars for any other antlered whitetail deer, and two hundred fifty dollars for each antlerless whitetail deer and whitetail doe deer;
+(c) Ten thousand dollars for each whitetail deer with a minimum of eight total points and an inside spread between beams of at least sixteen inches, two thousand dollars for any other antlered whitetail deer, and five hundred dollars for each antlerless whitetail deer and whitetail doe deer;

-(d) Five thousand dollars for each mule deer with a minimum of eight total points and an inside spread between beams of at least twenty-four inches and one thousand dollars for any other mule deer;
+(d) Ten thousand dollars for each mule deer with a minimum of eight total points and an inside spread between beams of at least twenty-two inches and two thousand dollars for any other mule deer;

 (e) Five thousand dollars for each antelope with the shortest horn measuring a minimum of fourteen inches in length and one thousand dollars for any other antelope;